Who Is in 'The Accident' Cast? What to Know About the Actors in the Hit Netflix Series

 Sebastian Dante as Alex

-Sebastian Dante previously made his Netflix debut in the Mexican teen comedy Who's a Good Boy?.
-The rising star is best known for starring in telenovelas including Falsa identidad and El rey, Vicente Fernández.
+Sebastian Dante, 30, previously appeared in the Netflix Mexico shows Who's a Good Boy? and Sisters' Feud.
+The rising star is best known for starring in telenovelas, including Falsa identidad and El rey, Vicente Fernández.